EFF Founder John Perry Barlow Has Died At Age 70 - Slashdot

 Lol!
 The fact that you can still troll is evidence that the "electronic frontier" is still very much alive.
 Enjoy being a coward about it.

-He also wrote a lot of songs for the Grateful Dead (Score:2)
+He also wrote a lot of songs for the Grateful Dead (Score:5, Informative)

 A Little Light